telefonicaid/fiware-aiakos/README.rst

 SSH and PGP keys
 ----------------

-The key files for aikaos are in the path /opt/fiware-aiakos/lib/public/keys.
+The key files for aiakos are stored in the folder /opt/fiware-aiakos/lib/public/keys.
-The naming must be <region_name>.sshkey and <region_name>.gpgkey (use lowercase is mandatory)
+The naming must be <region_name>.sshkey and <region_name>.gpgkey (lowercase is mandatory)

 Top_